XCSoar/XCSoar/doc/devsetup.rst

 Now install the necessary tools and libraries for building XCSoar, using the scripts provided::

-   sudo ide/provisioning/install_debian_packages.shared
+   sudo ide/provisioning/install-debian-packages.sh

 - Now create a directory for the source code inside the WSL filesystem, do not use the mounted windows drives (this will create problems, and also will be extremely slow).

 Now you can add the source code.
-You can either clone the repository fromn the source again, particularly if you do not plan to make any changes, or you can clone it from the existing repository on your Windows host.
+You can either clone the repository from the source again, particularly if you do not plan to make any changes, or you can clone it from the existing repository on your Windows host.
 Using the your local version is recommended if you plan to make changes to the code, as you can then push the changes back to the Windows host repository, where they will be safe in case you decide to re-create the Debian